Our mind is the most powerful tool we have – if we learn how to use it in a powerful way.

 An example of a powerful question: ‘How do I want to feel just now?’

 The purpose of this question is to create greater awareness of what we are thinking and feeling during the day.

 It also helps us to define the feelings we want to feel, and to find the thoughts we need to think to create those feelings.

-- Sit down every morning, think about the question (‘How do I want to feel today?’) for a few minutes, then write down your answer.
+- Sit down in the morning, think about the question (‘How do I want to feel today?’) for a few minutes, then write down your answer.